pojozhang/sugar/README.md

 ## Extension
 There are three major components in Sugar: **Encoder**, **Decoder** and **Plugin**.
-- A encoder is used to encode your parameters and assemble requests.
+- An encoder is used to encode your parameters and assemble requests.
 - A decoder is used to decode the data from response body.
 - A plugin is designed to work as an interceptor.